 The 20mm profile represents the upper tier of engineered wood construction — designed for spaces that demand both aesthetic impact and structural integrity.
 Its additional depth gives the board mass and balance, allowing it to absorb impact, resist temperature shifts, and remain dimensionally stable under continuous use.
 This thickness also enables a longer lifecycle: a 20mm floor can be refinished several times over decades, maintaining its appearance without losing surface strength.
 For high-traffic living areas, commercial environments, or rooms furnished with heavy pieces, the density of a 20mm board ensures that the flooring feels grounded, steady, and acoustically calm.

-For expert advice, design inspiration, or to request free samples, feel free to get in touch with our team at Flooring Surgeons — we’re here to help you find the perfect floor for your space.
+For expert guidance, design inspiration, or to request free samples, the team at Flooring Surgeons is on hand to help you select the ideal flooring solution for your space.